-There is also Food and Nutrition Guidance for Childcare Providers in Wales available, published by the Welsh Government.
+The Food and Nutrition Guidance for Childcare Providers in Wales is available, published by the Welsh Government.
 PACEY Cymru were a key partner in the development of this guidance and supported consultation with the sector around this.

 The new standards and guidance includes accompanying menus and recipes for settings.
 It aims to support settings to meet the childcare regulations for food and drink, but to also help parents in being more aware of what settings offer their children and taking messages home on the healthy choices they have made.

 The guidance sets out the up to date, evidenced based food standards and how to implement them in practice, so that childcare settings can: